emenier/backpropagation/README.md

 # Adjoint Backpropagation

-Possibly the most inefficient backpropagation implementation you'll see.

 The notebook implements backpropagation through the weights of a Multi Layer Perceptron following the adjoint equations.
 These equations are a general framework for the computation of a gradient through sequential operations.